 SUBMISSION OF PAPER

 Authors may choose to submit a manuscript as a single word file for use in the refereeing process.
-At the revision stage, authors will be requested to put the paper in to a 'correct format' for acceptance and provide the items required for the publication of the manuscript.
+At the revision stage, authors will be requested to readjust their paper in a 'correct format' for acceptance and provide the items required for manuscript publication.

 Contact details for submission

-Authorship credit should be based on: (i) Substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data, (ii) Drafting the article or revising it critically for important intellectual content; and (iii) Final approval of the version to be submitted for publication.
+Authorship credit should be based on (i) Substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data, (ii) Drafting the article or revising it critically for important intellectual content; and (iii) Final approval of the version to be submitted for publication.
 All of these conditions should be met by all authors.
-Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship.
+Acquisition of funding, collection of data, or general supervision of the research group alone do not constitute authorship.
 All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section.
 All authors must agree on the sequence of authors listed before submitting the article.
-All authors must agree to designate one author as the corresponding author for the submission.
-It is the responsibility of corresponding author to arrange the whole manuscript upon the requirements and to dialogue with the co-authors during the peer-reviewing and proofing stages and to also act on behalf.
+They must agree to designate one author as the corresponding author for the submission.
+It is the responsibility of corresponding author to arrange the whole manuscript upon requirements and to keep dialogue open with the co-authors during the peer-reviewing and proofing stages and also, to act on their behalf.

-To find out more, please visit the Preparation section below.
+To more information, please visit the Preparation section below.

-EFORE YOU BEGIN
+BEFORE YOU BEGIN

 Ethics in Publishing

-Submitted articles are primarily evaluated by journal technical editor for any methodological flaws, format, and their compliance with the Journal’s instructions and plagiarism.
-Once it passes technical check the editor in chief with the help of editorial board members will check the quality of the paper and decide whether it is eligible for peer-review/rejected or ask for revision.
-Then, a submission code will be allocated and all the future contacts should be based on this code.
+Submitted articles are primarily evaluated by the journal technical editor for any methodological flaws, format, and compliance with the Journal’s instructions and plagiarism policy.
+Once they pass the technical check stage, the editor-in-chief with the help of editorial board members will check the quality of the paper and decide whether it is eligible for peer-review/rejection or revision.
+Then, a submission code will be allocated based on which all future contacts will take place.
 Through a single-blind review, the articles will be reviewed by at least two external (peer) reviewers.
-Their comments will be passed to the authors and their responses to the comments along with the reviewers’ comments will then be evaluated by the Editor-in-Chief, and a final reviewer who can also be a member of the Editorial Board.
-The final review process will be discussed in regular editorial board sessions and on the basis of the comments, and the Journal’s standards, the Editors-in-Chief and editorial board members will decide which articles should be published.
+Their comments will be passed to the authors and their responses to the comments along with the reviewers’ comments will then be evaluated by the Editor-in-Chief and a final reviewer who can also be a member of the Editorial Board.
+The final review process will be discussed in regular editorial board sessions and on the basis of the comments and the Journal’s standards.
+The Editor-in-Chief and editorial board members will decide which articles should be published.
 It should be noted that articles submitted by the editorial board members of JREE will also be subjected to peer-review.

 English Language Writing

 Submission to JREE journal proceeds totally online and authors will be guided stepwise through the creation and uploading of the manuscript files.
-As part of the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
-This can be a Word document (*.doc or *.docx), that can be used by referees to evaluate the manuscript.
+As for the manuscript, authors may choose to submit the manuscript as a single file to be used in the refereeing process.
+This can be a Word document (*.doc or *.docx) to be used by referees to evaluate the manuscript.

 References must be set and provided in accordance with the formatting of JREE references in a consistent style.
 Where applicable, authors' full names, Journal's complete title/ book title, chapter title/article title, sources (including complete titles which should be bold and italics), Vol, No, (numbers/book chapters/and the pagination), year of publication, and page numbers must be presented.
 In addition, consider adding a hyperlink Doi or link with blue color to each reference in your list of references.
 All references must be mentioned and accompanied by cardinal numbers.
-If a references cited in the text is in Farsi, Please mention it at the end of the reference section by typing “(in Farsi)".
+If a references cited in the text is in Farsi, please mention it at the end of the reference section by typing “(in Farsi)".
 References should be numbered and listed in the reference section.
 References should be numbered as they appear in the text.
-If authors intend to make a reference to JREE journal in the form of citation, They should cite only 1 or at most 2 journal papers.
+If authors intend to make a reference to JREE journal in the form of citation, they should cite only 1 or at most 2 journal papers.

-All manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgement, and Conflict of Interest.
+All manuscripts must contain the essential elements needed to convey your manuscript, e.g., Abstract, Keywords, Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgement, and Conflict of Interest.
 Artwork and Tables with Captions as required as well.
 Please ensure all figures, tables and supplementary data should be embedded and included in the main manuscript file.

 Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
-Avoid abbreviations and formulae where possible.
+Avoid abbreviations and formulae, where possible.

-- Present/permanent address.
+Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
-The address at which the author actually did the work must be retained as the main, affiliation address.
+The address at which the author actually did the work must be retained as the main affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 A concise and factual abstract is required.
-The abstract should state briefly the purpose of the research, the principal results and major conclusions.
+The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
-Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
+Also, non-standard or uncommon abbreviations should be avoided; yet, if essential, they must be defined at their first mention in the abstract itself.

 Authors from Iran should include a Farsi abstract of their paper after English abstract.

-Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
+Immediately after the abstract, provide 4 to 6 keywords using American spelling and avoid general and plural terms or multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

-State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.
+State the objectives of the work, provide an adequate background, and avoid a detailed literature survey or a summary of the results.

 Materials and Methods

-Provide sufficient detail to allow the work to be reproduced.
+Provide sufficient details to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.

-A Theory section should extend, not repeat, the background to the article already dealt with in the Introduction and lay the foundation for further work.
-In contrast, a Calculation section represents a practical development from a theoretical basis.
+A theory section should extend, not repeat, the background to the article already dealt with in the Introduction and lay the foundation for further research.
+In contrast, the calculation section represents a practical development from a theoretical basis.

 Results should be clear and concise.
 The Discussion should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.

 Please supply, as a separate list, the definitions of field-specific terms used in your article.